 Do you remember your first ever field sales role?
 Driving around frantically trying to find house numbers or business names in a neighborhood you’d never heard of?
 If your onboarding wasn’t efficient, you most likely kept this sense of disorientation for a few weeks or even months.

 But this doesn't mean you should close the door to new hires and grads.
 After all, they can eventually turn into invaluable assets for the company, and fresh reps often add perspective and energy to a team.
-You just need the right tools to mold them into your next top performer.
+You just need the right employee onboarding tool to mold them into your next top performer.

 On our previous blog, we explored onboarding best practices.
 Now, these 6 tools put those tips into action.
 Whether you’re a dedicated training manager or a rep who’s taking on a new role, these tools will bring you and your team up to speed in (at least) half the time.